What is a 1099 employee? A complete guide

 First off, 1099 employees arenโt technically employees at allโthis term is used informally to refer to independent contractors who are paid for their services without being on the companyโs payroll.

-โ
+| โ

 Self-employed (whether they be a freelancer, contractor, consultant, etc.) โ In control of how, when, and where they work โ Responsible for their own taxes (there are no withholdings such as Social Security or Medicare from the payer) โ Not entitled to employee benefits such as health insurance, paid time off (PTO), or unemployment benefits. |

-What is a 1099 Employee?
+What is a 1099 employee?
 (Cont.)

+The โ1099โ in the term 1099 employee comes from the IRS Form 1099, a series of tax documents used to report various types of non-employee income.
 Independent contractorsโoften referred to as 1099 employeesโdonโt have taxes withheld by an employer.
 Instead, they use these forms to report the income theyโve earned throughout the year when filing their taxes.

 The counterpart to a 1099 employee is a W-2 employee, named after IRS Form W-2, which employers issue to report wages, salaries, and tax withholdings for traditional employees.
+In contrast to 1099 contractors, W-2 employees have their income tax, Social Security, and Medicare contributions automatically deducted from their paychecks by their employer.

 The other aspect that makes it difficult to answer the question โWhat is a 1099 employeeโ is that there are several types of 1099 forms that may be used to report different kinds of income, including: